 When a patient has a stroke, something that is frequently compromised is the ability to swallow food, liquids, and even saliva safely.
-Therefore, if your patient is coming from the ED with a stroke diagnosis, the MD will usually place an order for them to be NPO until a swallow evaluation can be completed.
+Therefore, if your patient is coming from the ED with a stroke diagnosis, the physician will usually place an order for them to be NPO (nothing to eat or drink) until a swallow evaluation can be completed.

-This means Mee-Maw won’t eat until then.
-And this also means the family is mad at you because you’re starving Mee-Maw.
+This means the patient likely won’t be able to eat until then.
+And this also means the family is might be upset at you because they may think you’re starving their loved one.

 The best way to explain this is coming from the “it’s for her safety” viewpoint.

 “I know you think she is dying for a honey bun right now, but it’s really important that we make sure she can swallow safely.
 Many times after a stroke, a person’s ability to swallow safely is impaired.
 We don’t want her to get pneumonia.
 You wind pipe and food pipe are right next to each other.
 So if she cannot safely swallow, it will go into her lungs.
 She’ll get what we call aspiration pneumonia, and this is a very serious complication that we can avoid by waiting for speech therapy to come see her.
 And sometimes food and fluids can go into her lungs without showing any signs that she’s struggling, like coughing or gagging.
 That is something called silent aspiration.
 The speech therapist will do a thorough exam to make sure it’s safe and make recommendations.
 That’s why it is vital that she does not eat and dangerous if she does.
 The doctor has ordered IV fluids, so she is getting hydration in the meantime.
 Rest assured, we will not let her go longer than absolutely necessary without nutrition.”

 Here’s what to expect when you receive a stroke patient with an NPO order.